 The ability to wick moisture from the body and transport it to the outer surface of the garment so that it could evaporate quickly from there is among the main requirements of hiking clothing.
 Luckily, the Helikon OTP Lite offer great wicking ability as they wick sweat away from the skin even during some intense work.
 The moisture is then spread all over the surface and evaporates through the weave so that the skin feels cool, dry, and comfortable.
 The whole process is super-fast so you won’t even have time to feel damp for more than a few moments.

 Excellent drying speed allows using these pants in a range of conditions and environments.
 While wearing these pants on the trail, we’ve never felt them wet in spite of the all-day summer hiking trip on primarily rough terrain.
 The drying time after washing them at the end of the day was less than two hours (in the evening, so no sun included, which is even more impressive).
+In sunny weather, it takes around 40-50 minutes to get them dry.
 Not sure how many other designs can dry as fast as this one but the VersaStretch Lite pants really have lightning-fast drying properties.

 The Helikon OTP (Outdoor Tactical Pants) Lite is definitely a high-quality pair of pants that combines the functionality of combat pants and the stretch and comfort of hiking pants.
 These trousers are super lightweight, very comfortable, and perform well in a range of conditions and environments.
 They also provide sufficient ventilation for warm weather hiking and all kinds of outdoor activities.